-- ≥15 credits earned(a) USCB & - Ability to complete 18 honors credit honors prior to graduation
+- Ability to complete 18 honors credit honors prior to graduation

 Other

 - CV or Resume - Essay may be required

 Freshmen Entry Honors Housing Scholarship

 The Beaufort College Honors Housing Scholarship is a university-based grant offered to students residing in campus housing.
 Students are eligible to receive the scholarship so long as they remain in good standing in the Honors program and reside in campus housing.
 To learn more about this scholarship and others, please contact the Admissions Office.